Youth and Family Peer Advocates

 YOUTH PEER ADVOCATE CREDENTIAL

-An individual seeking a Youth Peer Advocate Credential will typically start with a Provisional (temporary) Credential.
+An individual seeking a YPA Credential will typically start with a Provisional (temporary) Credential.
 Click on the button below to download the “6 Steps to a YPA Professional Credential” for an overview of the training and credential pathway.

 Ready to Get Started?